 Symptoms of Sleep Apnea

 It may be difficult to diagnose a sleep-related breathing disorder like OSA.
 It may involve your general physician as well as Dr. Upadya.
 He may use diagnostic imaging such as X-rays to examine the airway and look for signs of blockage.
-You may also be recommended to participate in a sleep study to evaluate your sleep quality.
+He may also recommend a sleep study to evaluate your sleep quality.

 Dr. Upadya will evaluate your entire medical history to see if there are any indicators of a sleep-breathing disorder.
-There are common signs of sleep apnea; you should inform Dr. Upadya if you suffer from any of them.
+Inform Dr. Upadya if you suffer from these symptoms:

 Sleep Apnea FAQs